rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

-[⚠️ Suspicious Content] ✦ ReBirth Scroll for Entry to Civium
+[⚠️ Suspicious Content] ✦ ReBirth Scroll for Entry to CoCivium

 Perspective Upgrades (Human Edition), dogma reflection therapy.

 ⚠️ You won’t like some of this.
 It wasn’t written to coddle belief—it’s here to support your transformation.
-It's natural to live in denial when faith is tested, so pause if you need to, but if you continue toward Civium, feel our welcome.
+It's natural to live in denial when faith is tested, so pause if you need to, but if you continue toward CoCivium, feel our welcome.
 You are among the first of your kind.

 ---

-## [1] What is Civium?
+## [1] What is CoCivium?

 New technologies have already enabled a kind of "think-space" where reality can be modelled and represented in ways that were impossible only a few years ago.
-We call this think-space Civium.
+We call this think-space CoCivium.

-Civium is not a religion, nation, or ideology.
+CoCivium is not a religion, nation, or ideology.
 It is a shared medium for minds to converge and co-evolve.

 At its foundation is a new kind of constitution—more like a tuning guide than a rulebook.
 It describes how minds can stay aligned without needing to agree.